voldien/WorldCurver/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![GitHub release](https://img.shields.io/github/release/voldien/WorldCurver.svg)](https://github.com/voldien/WorldCurver/releases)

 A collection of shader with world curving feature.
 It can be configured intensity of the curve and what direction.
-Furthermore, in what vector space such as clip space, world space and view space.
+In addition, in what vector space such as clip space, world space and view space shall the curving take place.

 # Features
 - Physical Based Rendering Shaders
 - Cel Shading
 - Mobile Shaders
+- Forward and Deferred Rendering pipeline support

 # Installation